IAmSeraph/Simple-OBS-Clock/readme.md

 Use `locale` to control the language format ([reference](https://www.science.co.il/language/Locale-codes.php))

 &nbsp;
-The default format is '`LTS ll`' which shows the timestamp followed by a short date. (if you only want time simply use '`LTS`')
+The default format is '`LTS ll`' which shows the timestamp followed by a short date.
+(if you only want time simply use '`LTS`' for format)

 This webpage supports the use of the [Easy Fonts](https://pagecdn.com/lib/easyfonts) library.